antmicro/topwrap/docs/source/examples.md

 ### Usage

 This example contains the [user repository](https://antmicro.github.io/topwrap/user_repositories.html) (`repo` directory) and a configuration file for Topwrap (`topwrap.yaml`).
-It can be loaded by running
+It can be loaded by entering the examples directory, and running:

 ```
-python -m topwrap kpm_client -d project.yaml
+topwrap gui -d project.yaml
 ```
-in the examples directory.

 ## PWM